awslabs/aws-well-architected-labs/Cost/CostOpt_Workload/Step1.md

 14. Make sure the column **line_item_unblended_cost** has a data type of **double**, you may need to change it from string:
 ![Images/costtablefix02.png](Images/costtablefix02.png)

-15. Click on **save**, and confirm it is of the correct type.

-16. Also change or confirm the following columns:
+15. Also change or confirm the following columns:
     - line_item_usage_start_date: timestamp
     - line_item_usage_end_date: timestamp
     - line_item_usage_amount: double
+    -
+16. Click on **save**, and confirm it is of the correct type.

 <a name="setup_quicksight"></a>
-## 2 Setup QuickSight
+## 2 Setup QuickSight - Optional for Visualization
 We will use QuickSight as the analysis tool to visualize data.
 You could query the data in Athena and export the results to be used in a spreadsheet application for graphs, however QuickSight offers the advantages of being the specific tool for the job, and you can easily create additional data fields from existing fields for analysis.

 ### 2.1 Application files